 Why Being Assertive & Advocating for Yourself Matters

-Many college and job experiences require assertiveness and self-advocacy.
-Self-advocacy is all about effectively speaking up for yourself, while assertiveness (or being assertive) is how you express yourself and stand up for your point of view.
-Both characteristics are about taking action to bring about positive outcomes in different areas of your life, like at school, work, in your community, or even within your family.
-It's like having your own superpowers to navigate these exciting but challenging phases of life!
+Many experiences you'll have while in college and when working will require some assertiveness and self-advocacy.
+Self-advocacy is all about effectively speaking up for yourself, and being assertive is how you express yourself and stand up for your point of view.
+Both characteristics are about taking action to bring positive outcomes in different areas of your life, like at school, work, in your community, or even within your family.
 Here’s why being assertive and advocating for yourself matters, and how it can empower you to create a fulfilling and successful future.

 Assertiveness is a skill that everyone can benefit from